ucfopen/UDOIT/INSTALL.md

 * Run `git clone git@github.com:ucfopen/UDOIT.git . ` (The . is important.
 It tells Git to download the files to the current directory.)

 ## Docker
 We provide a fast and simple way of setting up a local UDOIT instance through the use of docker containers.
 By default the application is set up to create a MySQL database container, but if you wish to create a postgres container instead you can do so by modifying the file `docker-compose.yml`.
 To set up the docker containers, you must first install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
-Then, simply run the following command from within the UDOIT directory:
+Then, run the following command from within the UDOIT directory:

     docker-compose up --build